-- Obtain informed consent - · Conduct the physical examination and performance tests - Administer the cognitive function tests (Mini-mental) - Review subject's current medications - Review functional status questionnaire - Review clinic use questions of the take home questionnaire - Ask one more time if participant would be willing to come in to the clinic just for follow-up BMD measures. - Provide the subject with an environmental Home Safety checklist
+- · Obtain informed consent - Conduct the physical examination, performance tests, and vision exams - Administer the cognitive function tests (Mini-mental and Trailmaker B) - Review and complete the FFQ. - · Review subject's current medications - Review ocular history - Review functional status questionnaire and fracture history - · Review the self-administered questionnaire - Ask one more time if participant would be willing to come in to the clinic just for follow-up BMD measures. - Provide the subject with an environmental Home Safety checklist